BiswajitAG/sql-data-warehouse-project/README.md

 Contains business-ready data, modeled in a Star Schema format.

 Optimized for reporting, dashboards, and analytical queries.

-# sql-data-warehouse-project
-Building a modern data warehouse using medallion architecture with SQL Server, including ETL processes, data modeling and analytics.

 ---
  # 📖 Project Overview